Political Scientist at the University of Guelph

 Recent Publications:

-2019. “#MeToo: In Canada, Rape Myths Continue to Prevent Justice for Sexual Assault Survivors,” The Conversation (reproduced in the National Post), with Danielle McNabb.
+2019. “#MeToo: In Canada, Rape Myths Continue to Prevent Justice for Sexual Assault Survivors,” The Conversation, with Danielle McNabb.
 This piece was part of The Conversation’s coverage of International Women’s Day

 2018 “Police Investigation in Tina Fontaine’s Murder: Rethinking the Mr. Big Method.”
-The Conversation (reproduced in the National Post, the Huffington Post).
+The Conversation.

 I am a frequent commentator in national and local media on a variety of issues relating to law and politics, police oversight and accountability, and criminal justice policy.